How to Achieve Client Delight

 Get together with your team to create a fun company branded hashtag and have that hashtag printed on some card stock.
 When you send out your next "Congratulations!" gift card, attach the gift card to the card stock and before you know it- you'll be getting a shout out on social media from your appreciative customer.
 Now you're not only delighting your customers, but you're expanding your company's reach by getting in front of your customer's social media following.

-While it's important to make sure you're meeting your customer's expectations with your customer service by being responsive, timely, and helpful; there's always more that we can do to delight our customers.
+While it's important to make sure you're meeting your customer's expectations with your customer service by being responsive, timely, and helpful; there's always more that you can do to delight your customers.

 Here are a few examples of how you can take your customer service from good, to great!